pimcore/customer-data-framework/doc/03_Configuration.md

               street: STREET
               birthDate: BIRTHDATE

             # Special data transfromer for the birthDate field.
-This ensures that the correct data format will be used.
+            # This ensures that the correct data format will be used.
             - birthDate: '@appbundle.cmf.mailchimp.birthdate-transformer'

         tags: [cmf.newsletter_provider_handler]

-    # example mailchimp newsletter provider handler for one Mailchimp export list

 ```